On the chromatic number of a random hypergraph: Introduction

 Part~\ref{thm:chrom001:a} of Theorem~\ref{thm:chrom001} is easy, and is proved in Lemma~\ref{moment:lem001}.
 As in~\cite{AchNao05}, part~\ref{thm:chrom001:b} will be proved using the second moment method~\cite[p.54]{JaLuRu00}.
 If $Z$ is a random variable defined on $\nats_0$, this method applies the inequalities

 Although based on a rather simple idea, the second moment method is often very laborious to apply, and our analysis will be no exception.

+A $k$-partition is called \emph{balanced} if $\lfloor n/k\rfloor\leq n_i\leq\lceil n/k\rceil$ for $i=1,\ldots, k$.
 A \emph{balanced} $k$-colouring of a $H$ is a balanced $k$-partition which is also a $k$-colouring of $H$.
 For convenience, we will assume that $k$ divides $n$, so in a balanced colouring, each colour class has precisely $n/k$ vertices.
 Since we suppose $k$ to be constant, the effects of this assumption are asymptotically negligible as $n\to\infty$.
 (This is proved in Lemma~\ref{b''impliesb'} below.)
 Following~\cite{AchNao05}, our analysis will be carried out mainly in terms of balanced colourings.
 Indeed, we will apply~\eqref{intro:eqn001} to the random variable $Z$ which is the number of balanced $k$-colourings (defined formally in Section~\ref{sec:first moment}).

 Clearly, if $Z>0$ then a $k$-colouring exists.
 However, the analysis in Section~\ref{sec:moments} will only allow us to conclude that $c<c_{r,k}$ implies that $\liminf_{n\to\infty}\Pr(Z>0)>0$.
-Thus, we first prove a weaker statement about $G\in\calG(n,r,cn)$: \textit{\begin{enumerate}[label=(b$'$)] \item If $r,\,k\geq 2$ then there exists a constant $c_{r,k}\in (u_{r,k-1},u_{r,k})$ such that if $c<c_{r,k}$ then \end{enumerate}} Then part~\ref{thm:chrom001:b} of Theorem~\ref{thm:chrom001} will follow from the fact that there is a \emph{sharp threshold} for $k$-colourability of a random hypergraph (see Lemma~\ref{b'impliesb}, below).
+Thus, we first prove a weaker statement about $G\in\calG(n,r,cn)$: \textit{\begin{enumerate}[label=(b$'$)] \item If $r,\,k\geq 2$ then there exists a constant $c_{r,k}\in (u_{r,k-1},u_{r,k})$ such that if $c<c_{r,k}$ is a positive constant then \end{enumerate}} Then part~\ref{thm:chrom001:b} of Theorem~\ref{thm:chrom001} will follow from the fact that there is a \emph{sharp threshold} for $k$-colourability of a random hypergraph (see Lemma~\ref{b'impliesb}, below).
 Achlioptas and Naor~\cite{AchNao05} used a result of~Achlioptas and Friedgut~\cite{AchFri99} which established that random graph $k$-colourability has a sharp threshold.
 We will use instead the following, more general, result.

 Hatami and Molloy~\cite{HatMol08} studied the problem of the existence of a homomorphism from a random hypergraph to a fixed hypergraph $H$.
 They used the Bernoulli random hypergraph model $\hatG(n,r,p)$, defined at the end of Section~\ref{sec:hyper}.